mainawycliffe/kamanda/README.md

 > Kamanda is a fully open source project, no information is corrected at any time.

+### CI Environment

+If you are in CI environment, you can use the `--token` flag to pass the firebase refresh token without login in.
+You can acquire the refresh token by running `kamanda login:ci`.

+### Multiple Project Support

+Kamanda also support multiple Firebase project within the same workspace just like `firebase cli`.
+You can use the `--project` flag to pass either the project name or project alias you wish to execute the command on.
+If the flag is not specified, Kamanda uses the `default` project with the workspace.
+This is usually specified inside the `.firebaserc` file at the root of you workspace.
+Please note, Kamanda cannot be used to setup multiple projects, this can only be done using Firebase CLI.

 ## Features

 - Firebase Auth Users: